MarcusWolschon/osmeditor4android/BUILDING.md

 ## Building with gradle (Eclipse or command line)

-This will work with Eclipse Neon with buildship or from the command line:
+This will work with Eclipse Neon and later with buildship or from the command line:

 To install the application to your device run the following task on Unix: